Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 Satellites work simmilar to our eyes with one exception: instead of having different cones for different wavelengths they have different **channels**.

-> Why are they black and white when we see color?
-Because we are looking at individual channels (Equivalent of only one type of cones) instead of a mix of channels as perceived by our eyes.
+> So why are they black and white when we see color?
+Because we are looking at individual channels (Equivalent of only one type of cones at a time) instead of a mix of channels as perceived by our brains.

 ## Why is it called false color?

-To learn what false color is, we first have to learn about true color. **True color** is the name given to images that represent natural colors - all the colors a human eye can see ranging from ~400-700 nm.
+To learn what false color is, we first have to learn about true color. **True color** is the name given to images that represent the same colors as a human eye can see.
 We can't see electromagnatic waves that have a lower or higher wavelength.

 Due to technological contraints and a focus on usability, earlier satellites' instruments usually didn't bother sampling all color bands, instead receiving other wavelengths that are more important for research such as different infrareds.